4d/docs/docs/ORDA/entities.md

 Function event restrict() : cs.CustomersSelection

 	var $result : cs.CustomersSelection

+	// By default, no filter is applied - $result is Null
+	$result:=Null

 	If (Session.storage.salesPerson#Null)  // the user is authenticated
-		$result:=This.query("salesID = :1"; Session.storage.salesPerson.id)
-	Else
-		return Null
+			//only their customers are returned
+		$result:=Session.storage.salesPersons.first().customers
 	End if

 	return $result